MicrosoftDocs/dynamics-365-intelligent-order-management/topics/Available to Promise.md

    v.
 Select **atponhand** as **Base Measure**.

          [!NOTE]
-         >-Base Measure is a predefined measure in Inteligent Order Management that will be called from the Inventory check actions in orchestration.This Base measure mapping will be maintained with the ATP Seeting calculated measure.
+         >-Base Measure is a predefined measure in Intelligent Order Management that will be called from the Inventory check actions in orchestration.This Base measure mapping will be maintained with the ATP Seeting calculated measure.

    vi.
 Select the **Calculated Measure** that you want to map from the defined **Calculated measures** in **ATP Setting**.